w3kp/tiktok-downloader/README.md

 - Ubuntu: right click and choose "Run as a Program" (there are tutorials to make double-click work as well)
 - any OS: open a Terminal window, navigate to the script directory and enter `./tiktok-downloader.sh`

+**Note: Do NOT deliberately launch the script with `sh`, `zsh` or any other shell than `bash`.**

 Once launched, select the mode you want to use and the script will assist you through the necessary steps to get your files.
+You can select the mode you want to use via the up/down arrow keys or by pressing the number next to the option.

 In all prompts you can enter 'q', 'quit' or 'exit' to exit the program.
 Enter 'b' or 'back' to go back to the main menu.

 ## Acknowledgements

-The users can choose the mode they want to use via a fancy selection menu originally written by [Alexander Klimetschek](https://unix.stackexchange.com/users/219724/alexander-klimetschek) on [StackExchange](https://unix.stackexchange.com/questions/146570/arrow-key-enter-menu).
+The users can choose the mode they want to use via a fancy selection menu originally written by [Alexander Klimetschek](https://unix.stackexchange.com/users/219724/alexander-klimetschek) on [StackExchange](https://unix.stackexchange.com/questions/146570/arrow-key-enter-menu) and modified by [RobertMcReed](https://gist.github.com/RobertMcReed/05b2dad13e20bb5648e4d8ba356aa60e).
 The visualization of the terminal window was created with [Carbon](https://carbon.now.sh).

 ## Contribution